Getting Started with Machine Learning

 Using system thinking principles to guide your machine learning experiments allows you to maintain a deeper understanding of the elements that influence intelligent systems and will aid in avoiding the common pitfalls of machine learning projects.

-In this series, I will demonstrate purposeful machine learning using a sample time-use dataset.
+During the course, I will demonstrate purposeful machine learning using a sample time-use dataset.
 Time-use datasets include snapshots or summaries of how a person spends or allocates their time.
 We will explore how data can uncover patterns of behavior using a real-world dataset containing both unstructured and structured data.
 To begin, we will start with a training set of approximately 120K work day summaries (reflects approx. 1000 unique people).
-A link explaining the process and results of each experiment will be posted in the Experiments table below.